-On Tuesday, communities across the state and the U.S. will come together for events and programming for the third annual National Day of Racial Healing (NDORH).
+On Tuesday, communities across the state and the U.S. will come together for essential and timely conversations on racial healing, equity and justice for the fifth annual National Day of Racial Healing (NDORH).

 The annual day of recognition is part of the W.K.
 Kellogg Foundation’s (WKKF) Truth, Racial Healing & Transformation (TRHT) effort, a national, community-based process of transformative, sustainable change, addressing the historic and contemporary effects of racism.